Cachoeira do Sul

+Geography

 It is located at a latitude of 30º02'21" S and a longitude of 52º53'38" W, at an approximate elevation of 68 meters above sea level.
 Its population in 2020 was approximately 81,869 and its area is 3715.5 square kilometers.

 Climate

 Cachoeira do Sul has a humid subtropical climate and its annual average temperature is 18.9 °C. In January, the warmest month, highs frequently surpass 30 °C with the average low dropping to 19 °C. In June, the coldest month, highs reach 19 °C and lows usually go below 9 °C, reaching up to −5 °C, but snow is a rare occurrence.
 Rainfall is distributed evenly throughout the year with a monthly average of 140 mm.

 Sports

 There are two soccer teams in Cachoeira do Sul, Grêmio Esportivo São José and Cachoeira Futebol Clube they both play at the Joaquim Vidal Stadium.